Rwanda profile - Leaders

 President: Paul Kagame

-He was sworn in as vice-president and defence minister in the new, post-genocide government in July 1994, but he was widely seen as the real power in Rwanda.
+He was sworn in as vice-president and defence minister in the new, post-genocide government in July 1994, but was widely seen as the real power in Rwanda.

 His family settled in Uganda, and Mr Kagame later helped Ugandan President Yoweri Museveni come to power.

 From 1990 he led the military arm of the Rwandan Patriotic Army (RPF) in its war against the Hutu-controlled government.

 His force ended the 1994 genocide, in which Hutu death squads killed some 800,000 Tutsis and moderate Hutus.
 The RPF seized control of Rwanda after driving the 40,000-strong Hutu army and more than two million civilian Hutus into exile in neighbouring countries.